-For this reason, understanding how stress accumulates in the body is considered an essential first step toward releasing it in a gentle and sustainable way.
+Muscle tension, shallow breathing, and subtle discomfort often appear gradually and may go unnoticed at first.
+For this reason, understanding how stress accumulates in the body is an essential first step toward releasing it in a gentle and sustainable way.

 How Stress Accumulates in the Body Over Time

-Instead, it is gradually built up through repeated moments of pressure, urgency, or emotional strain.
+Stress does not usually appear all at once.
+Instead, stress accumulates in the body gradually through repeated moments of pressure, urgency, or emotional strain.

 How Stress Accumulates and Is Stored in the Body